Why it matters

-The greatest asset we have are the people at Nutrien who work to understand the individual challenges our growers face in order to deliver solutions.
-Through our retail business, Nutrien Ag Solutions, we have approximately 3,900 agronomists and field experts working directly with growers from over 2,000 global locations.
+One of the greatest assets we have are the people at Nutrien who work to understand the individual challenges our growers face in order to deliver solutions.
+Through our retail business, Nutrien Ag Solutions, we have more than 4,000 agronomists and field experts working directly with growers from more than 2,000 global locations.
 In Australia, where mixed farming is common, we also have livestock and animal health experts.

 Contact Nutrien Ag Solutions for digital and agronomic solutions!

 We pair agronomic and financial expertise to help growers optimize production through convenient access to capital and innovative cash management strategies.
 Financing is often a key enabler to broad adoption of sustainable agricultural practices including climate-smart agricultural practices.
 Nutrien Financial provides financing options such as low-rate, extended credit terms for all sustainable supplier products sold by the organization including our suite of proprietary products, enabling growers to invest in the long-term environmental and social health of their business and land.